protobeard/madagascar_vanilla/README.md

 ## Compatibity

-* Can be added and removed to existing saves.
+* Can be added to and removed from existing saves.
 * Not extensively tested.
 Likely compatible with most content mods; likely incompatible with most "tweak" mods.
 As I use several of those mods myself, I am planning to add better compatibility support.

 ## License

-* [MIT][license] -- feel free to use as you see fit, including not honoring the following requests.
+* [Unlicense][license] -- feel free to use as you see fit, including not honoring the following requests.
 If you want to include this mod in a mod pack, or base a larger mod off of it, I'd appreciate a heads up.
 Please don't upload standalone translated versions on Steam; if you wish to translate it, please create a pull request on GitHub and I'll merge it in.

 ## Thanks To